-When you walk into a dark room, you don't imagine bumping into a pot of gold; you imagine a killer clown waiting for you under the bed.
-That's why cinematic monsters, like the ones in Stranger Things, are scariest when they remain unseen.
-No special effects can beat our terrifying imagination.
+When you walk into a dark room, you don't imagine bumping into a pot of gold; you imagine a killer clown lurking under the bed.

-Similarly, the negativity bias is a major cause of miscommunication.
-With multiple interpretations possible, we orient towards the most negative.
-Your boyfriend's 'seen' your last message but hasn't replied yet?
+The negativity bias is a major cause of miscommunication as well.
+With multiple possible interpretations, we orient towards the negative.
+Your boyfriend's "seen" your last message but hasn't replied yet?
 Probably he's too busy cheating on you.

 Indeed, plenty of today's miscommunication can be blamed on the receiver's inability to focus.
 If you want to sharpen your listening skills, Treasure offers a few exercises:

 Similarly, oftentimes miscommunication can be blamed on poor speaking skills.
 Some people express themselves so incoherently that they're near impossible to follow.